-Nevada Sunrise and Animas agreed to form a joint venture upon Animas earning its 51% interest in Kinsley Mountain for further exploration work to be carried out on the property consistent with the form of the Rocky Mountain Mineral Law Foundation mining venture agreement.
+Nevada Sunrise and Animas agreed to form a joint venture upon Animas earning its 51% interest in Kinsley Mountain for further exploration work to be carried out on the property.
 After earning its 51% interest in Kinsley Mountain, Animas had the right to earn an additional 14% interest by spending US\$3.0 million in exploration expenditures within five years, which would bring its interest in Kinsley Mountain to 65%.